Contents

 USMB staff and doctoral students, whether tenured or on contract permanent or contractualcan carry out :

-- mobility academicsteaching or business development in a European Erasmus+ member institution.
+- mobility for academics, teaching or prospecting in a European Erasmus+ member institution.

 Read Fabrice De Poli's testimonial: here